How do I disinfect my glasses and how do I stop the lenses fogging up when wearing a face mask?

 If this is true for smartphones, the same principle applies to tablets, smart watches, computer screens, keyboards and laptops.
 For this reason, it’s important to extend our good hygiene practices to include cleaning smart devices as well.

 According to the American Academy of Ophthalmology, certain harmful pathogens, including the virus that causes COVID-19 can spread through the eyes just as it does through the nose and mouth.
 Although glasses and sunglasses don’t offer complete protection from saliva droplets that can carry pathogens, it may be an extra layer of defence.
 If you are prone to touching or rubbing your eyes, glasses can also prevent you from doing so, and prevent the transmission of germs between the hands and eyes.

-Despite giving you an additional layer of protection, however, your glasses are in an exposed position and in close contact with your skin, eyes, nose and mouth.
+Despite giving you a protective shield, however, your glasses are in an exposed position and in close contact with your skin, eyes, nose and mouth.
 You also have to put on and remove your glasses with your hands, which means they are handled frequently.